glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 that they only want the data for a single week.
 If this flag is set, the return value will just be the object for that week.

+Before the final output is provided to the caller, some consistency checks should be performed.
+First, it should be verified that for each walletDistribution object, the "assetsEarned" value for each currency is equal to the sum of all the "amount" values for that currency in the corresponding "traces" array.
+Second, it should be verified that the "glowInflationEarned" for a wallet distribution matches the sum total of all "glowInflationReward" values for all of its traces.
+Third, it should be verified that the sum total of all "glowInflationEarned" across all walletDistributions matches the sum total of all "glowInflationEarned" across all farmRewards objects.
+Finally, it should be verified that the sum total of all "assetsEarned" across all walletDistributions object should match the sum total of all "assetsEarned" across all farmRewards objects for each type of asset.

 ## Coding Conventions

 ### Naming